Vasco-Luz/open_stuff/README.md

 xschem: https://github.com/StefanSchippers/xschem install in this repository

 Open PDKS:  https://github.com/efabless/volare.git Define PDK root
-ngspice: https://ngspice.sourceforge.io/ dowload and install the latest version,
+ngspice: https://ngspice.sourceforge.io/ download and install the latest version,

 then copy the xschmerc file in the description to the: /usr/local/share/xschem use mine xschmerc file. not the one inside the PDK.